 Stage 2: Stalemate – Japan tried to defend the land they occupied

-Resistance strategy: Employ guerrilla warfare that includes covered attacks and going to the enemy’s rear to attack within its comps.
+Resistance strategy: Employ guerrilla warfare that includes covered attacks and going to the enemy’s rear to attack within its camps.

 Stage 3: Count-attack – Recover lost land from the Japanese